vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Payout to the Issuer
 ~~~~~~~~~~~~~~~~~~~~

-The amount of payout on redeem have to be calculated before the collateral is sent to be locked
+The amount of payout on redeem case has to be calculated before the collateral is sent to be locked
 in the covenant.
 This is because the Sponsor can perform the redeem unilaterally, and the covenant
-that locks the collateral have to enforce that the proper amount is sent to the Issuer as payout.
+that locks the collateral has to enforce that the proper amount is sent to the Issuer as the payout.

-It is the most convenient to send the payout in the asset of the collateral, because the collateral
+It is the most convenient to send the payout in the asset of the collateral because the collateral
 input will be surely present in the transaction, and the payout amount can be simply subtracted
 from the amount sent to the Sponsor.

 If the payout is in the asset different from the asset of collateral, then the Sponsor will need
 to add an additional input bearing this asset to the redeem transaction (unless the payout is in
-L-BTC, in this case the Sponsor can use the same input for network fee and for the payout).
+L-BTC, in this case, the Sponsor can use the same input for the network fee and for the payout).
 The Sponsor bears the risks of the 'payout asset' price going up, as the amount is fixed on the
 contract setup, but the Sponsor will need to provide the funds to pay for payout at the time
 of redeem.